 Habitat and Distribution

 The limpkin inhabits shallows along rivers, streams, lakes, and in marshes, swamps and sloughs in Florida.
-In the U.S., the Limpkin is found only in Florida.
+In the U.S., the Limpkin is found only in Florida and southern Georgia.
 Limpkins are fairly widespread in peninsular Florida, but rarer in the Panhandle and Keys.
-Outside of the U.S., they are found in the Caribbean, Central America, and most of South America east of the Andes Mountains.
+Outside of the U.S., they are found in the Caribbean, Central America and most of South America east of the Andes Mountains.

 Historically, the limpkin was almost extirpated from Florida due to overhunting.
 New laws and conservation efforts prevented this from happening and the population recovered.
 There are still major threats to the limpkin population that include the decline of their primary prey, apple snails.
 Due to habitat destruction and wetland drainage, heavy accumulations of non-native vegetation (mainly hyacinths and cattails) in foraging areas prevents the limpkin from being able to locate food.
 Other threats include pollution and an overabundance of nutrition in wetlands (Crozier and Gawlik, 2002; Bryan 2002).